 The trail climbs via new switchbacks to a first view at 0.4 miles, levels out, crosses a series of bridges across beaver swamps, an then resumes climbing, soon diverging left from the old trail.
 At 2.8 miles the trail comes to a ledge with a view ahead of the tower on the summit.
 The tower looks further away than it actually is, and after a second ledge at 2.9 miles the grade eases to a junction with the trail from Crow Clearing, coming in from the left at 3.2 miles.
 On the descent make sure everyone in the group makes the left turn at this junction.
 Past this junction, the trail is levels briefly before beginning the final rocky scramble to the summit at 3.4 miles.

-Trailhead: Take Exit 30 off of Interstate 87 and head west on Route 73.
-After 2 miles, bear left to stay on Route 73.
-After 11.5 more miles, turn right onto Route 9N.
+Take Route 73 east from Lake Placid and turn left onto Route 9N after 15.5 miles.
 The parking area is 3.5 miles farther on the right, the trailhead is on the left.